icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ### Standard capabilities

-These are capabilities where the namespace part of the **name** is `oe`, indicating that they are defined as part of the open energy project.
+These are capabilities where the namespace part of the **name** is `ib1`, indicating that they are defined as part of the Icebreaker One Trust Framework.
 Data providers **SHOULD NOT**, create their own capabilities unless absolutely necessary as doing so acts against the aim of easy interoperability and comprehension of access and licensing rules.

 Any additional capabilities designed **MUST** be prefixed with the organisation ID of the data provider responsible for their definition, and any such data provider **MUST** publish a clear, legally valid, definition of any such capabilities.
-In addition, data providers creating custom capabilities **MUST** inform the [OEGS](glossary.md#term-Open-Energy-Governance-Service) of this, providing links to the aforementioned documentation.
+In addition, data providers creating custom capabilities **MUST** inform the [TFGS](glossary.md#term-Trust-Framework-Governance-Service) of this, providing links to the aforementioned documentation.

 **WARNING**: This section is provisional, the exact final set of base capabilities has yet to be determined.
 Those shown below